-Graphic Design with
+Graphic Design with a Purpose

 Beyond deliverables, design is transformation in motion.